-On the Path to Employment, through the generous funding of the Ontario Ministry of the Status of Women, helps women who have experienced trauma and violence to prepare for the workforce.
+On the Path to Employment, through the generous funding of the Ontario Ministry of Children, Community and Social Services, helps women who have experienced trauma and violence to prepare for the workforce.
 Every week our Employment Support Coordinator is available in the Bloor St. Drop In to answer questions about employment and set up personal appointments with participants, assisting them with job search and resumé writing.

 The women who access On the Path live in poverty: some have job skills but have difficulty managing conventional workplace expectations.
 Chronic physical and mental health problems, substance use, lack of skills, and language and cultural barriers compound their marginalization.
 They manage episodic disability or other disruptions in their life that create a barrier to mainstream employment.
 Accommodations enable women to participate in employment while addressing other needs.
 Women who access Sistering’s stabilization supports, including employment and education supports, have the opportunity to participate in Spun Studio and Inspirations Studio, Sistering’s social enterprises.